jdelgadof/Bitmap-Edito/readme.md

 containing uint8_t array of bytes.
 Header file must contain two special comments to mark the beginning and end of byte array data.

-The main file of the program in gfed.py.
+The main file of the program in __gfed.py__.
 Program takes no parameters.

 Source file can be in any language as long as the special comments shown below are found in the file.
 If the language does not support C/C++ style comments precede the line (including C/C++ style comment)